Proud fey infused with the spirit of the wilds

 Playing a Jotun

 Jotun adventurers are young, almost without exception.
 Jotunar live far longer than most creatures, even soratami—but actually existing through such a lifespan is rarely compatible with the brief concerns of other creatures.
-Even if a jotun socialises with other creatures during their prime, almost all of them eventually retreat back to the solitude of their wilderness.
+Even if a jotun socialises with other creatures during their prime, almost all of them eventually retreat back to solitude in the wilderness.
 Some stories hold that jotunar do not die naturally, but simply fall asleep and become rocks, trees, and other parts of nature.

 Jotunar are typically solitary, pragmatic and proud.
-They live in perilous lands, where if something isn’t trying to eat you, it’s probably because you’re too big; decisive, powerful action tends to keep them alive better than caution or restraint.
-Some are grim and pragmatic, while others feel that their emotions are the true voice of their savage soul.
+Many are quite stoic, preferring slow but inevitable progress, while others feel that unbridled emotion is the true voice of the wild.
 They are not without philosophy, but pastimes without practical results have little traction amongst them; typically, one will listen to your words, but base judgements only on your actions.